jh3nd3rs0n/jargyle/README.md

 Jargyle uses sockets to interact with the external world.

 -   Under the CONNECT command, it uses a socket that connects to the desired target server.
 In this documentation, this socket is called the server-facing socket.
--   Under the BIND command, it uses a socket that listens for external inbound sockets.
+-   Under the BIND command, it uses a socket that listens for an external inbound socket.
 In this documentation, this socket is called the listen socket.
 -   Under the UDP ASSOCIATE command, it uses a UDP socket that sends and receives datagram packets to and from server UDP sockets.
 In this documentation, this UDP socket is called the server-facing UDP socket.

 When Jargyle is chained to another SOCKS server, the aforementioned sockets that Jargyle uses become SOCKS-enabled, meaning that their traffic is routed through the other SOCKS server.
 When Jargyle is specifically chained to another SOCKS5 server, the aforementioned sockets that Jargyle uses become SOCKS5-enabled, meaning that their traffic is routed through the other SOCKS5 server.